-Exploring Technology Assisted Review (TAR).
+Exploring Technology Assisted Review (TAR)

 Technology Assisted Review is a crucial tool within eDiscovery due to the increasing amounts of data generated and the disproportionate amount of time and costs to carry out an electronic document review.